eleonard214/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+forEach runs the function on every item in the array, it does not return anything. map runs a function on all items in the array and returns a new array the same size as the original with the results of the function.

 2. Explain the difference between a callback and a higher order function.

+a call back function is a function that is called upon in another function(the higher order function)

 3. What is closure?

+a closure is a function that has access to variables from another function's scope. function in a function

 4. Describe the four rules of the 'this' keyword.

+  1.  function called by new
+  2.   called by apply, bind, or call
+  3.   called as a method
+  4.   called in global scope

 5. Why do we need super() in an extended class?

+to pass any new attributes back to the parent class

 ### Task 1 - Project Set up